 “ I can't believe how much better I feel about everything already, just from the first call!
 I think our working together in this new year is going to be brilliant.
 I can't wait!”

-Because so many people misused it, the free consultation is no longer available.
-If you’re serious about working with a writing coach, you can go straight to the introductory week of coaching.
-There’s no risk, as it comes with a money-back guarantee.
+Because so many people misused it, the 1-hour free consultation is no longer available.
+If you’re SERIOUS about working with a writing coach, you can go straight to the introductory week of coaching, which comes with a 30-minute free consultation (but only for applicants).
+There’s no risk, as the introductory week comes with a money-back guarantee.
 Click the button to apply.

-~ ~ ~ ~ ~ ~
+~ ~ ~ ~ ~ ~ ~ ~